Quirinus/vuTools/README.md

 ######Army window:
 - if army is stationed in city, city name links to city training window
+- added city names to the dropdown (armies in cities shown first)
+- shows raw unit op/dp/mp (if elf, select magic science for archmages)
-- shows army raw op/dp/mu (peasants give 0.05 dp)
+- shows army raw op/dp/mu
 - calculate mod op/dp by choosing military science level (if elf, magic too, for archmages)
-- shows city op/dp/mu if the army is in it
+- shows own city op/dp/mu if the army is in it
 - added commas to numbers

 ######Forum: